Pomax/are-we-flying/docs/index.md

 createBrowserClient(BrowserClient);
 ```

 So let's run `node api-server.js` in one terminal, and `node web-server.js --browser` in another.
-Doing so will show us this in the server terminal:
+Doing so will show us the following text in the server terminal:

 ```
-...>node api-server.js
+...> node api-server.js
 Server listening on http://localhost:8080
 [server] A client connected!
 [server] test!
 ```

-And we'll see this in the client terminal:
+And will show us the following in the client terminal:

 ```
-...>node web-server.js --browser
+...> node web-server.js --browser
 Server listening on http://localhost:3000
 Opening a browser...
 [client] We connected to the server!
 [client] A browser connected!
 ```

-And then because the `--browser` flag opened a browser, if we look at its dev tools "console" tab, we see:
+And then, because the `--browser` flag opened a browser, if we look at the browser's developer tools' `console` tab, we see:

 ```
-[browser] We're connected to our web client! setup.js:8:18 Calling test: success!
+[browser] We're connected to our web client! index.js:9:17 Calling test: success!
 ```

-Awesome, we have a complete API server + web server + browser thin client and "things just work(tm)", we didn't have to write a single line of websocket or remote function calling code!
+Awesome, we have a complete API server + web server + browser thin client and "things just work™", we didn't have to write a single line of websocket or remote function calling code!

 ## Our API server